Allen Americans Game Capsule

 Americans Notables:

-Americans forward Zach Pochiro is on a ten-game point streak (8 goals, 8 assists - 16 points).

-Zach Pochiro is 15th overall in the league in scoring with 29 points.
+Americans forward Zach Pochiro is 17th in the league in scoring with 31 points.

-Alex Breton is tied for fourth in the ECHL with ten power play assists.
+Zach Pochiro is fourth in the league with 7 power play goals.

-Alex Breton is tenth in the league in Rookie Points with 23.
+Alex Breton was loaned to Belleville of the AHL on December 31st.

 Final Thoughts

-The Americans are second overall in the ECHL, averaging 21.00 penalty minutes per game.
+The Americans are third overall in the ECHL, averaging 20.83 penalty minutes per game.

-Utah is 9-3-1-0 at home this season, including three wins against the Americans.

 Americans Next Home Game: